kyletimmermans/wicked/README.md

 4. Finally, run with admin/root permissions **python3 Wicked.py**
 5. Input your username and password for Instagram, and wait a few minutes for it to print to the console, depending on how many people you follow / follow you

+_Note:_
-_Note: This program does not log your username or password, it simply passes it to the Instagram log-in form_
+_1. This program does not log your username or password, it simply passes it to the Instagram log-in form_
+<div>&nbsp;<div>
+_2. The program will also temporarily add the line, "127.0.0.1 localhost" to your hosts file to fix some errors.
+If that line is already present in your hosts file, it won't touch anything.
+If this line was added by the Wicked, it will automatically delete the added line to restore your hosts file back to normal._

 <p>&nbsp;</p>